mtigas/homebrew-gpg21/README.md

 brew tap mtigas/gpg21
 ```

+(You'll see some warnings about it conflictingw ith the `gnupg2` and `gpg-agent`
+formulae.
+Don't fret.)

-And you can then install the forumla by doing:
+You can then install the forumla by doing:

 ```
-brew install -vd mtigas/gpg21/gnupg21
+brew install -vd mtigas/gpg21/gpg-agent brew install -vd mtigas/gpg21/gnupg21

-#or

-brew install -vd gnupg21
 ```